VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 | 11 | Restore Factory Parameters | While in shutdown state, press and hold the " " key + " " "key + key for 3 seconds to restore the factory settings line control.
 At this time, the buzzer will sound twice continuous parameter values will revert to the default settings. |

-Fault code and solution
+Fault codes and solutions

 | Error Code | Error Description | Remark |